Premature greying of hair: Management

 If the cause is due to melanocyte stem cell interruption during the growth cycles due to stress or illness then the use of photobiomodulation for cellular rejuvenation may reverse the process.

 Topical anti-aging compounds that are currently under investigation include photo protectors, such as cinnamidopropyltrimonium chloride and solid lipid nanoparticles as carriers for UV blockers, oral supplementation with l-cystine and l-methionine, and topical melatonin.

+Prevalence

+Reported prevalences were found to range from 5% to 33% in different populations.
+However, some studies found a higher prevalence at 47% in a Thai university, and 42.5% in a Saudi Arabian university.